While Swarovski’s Crystal Worlds starts out pretty tame . . .

 But, the 28 giant statues captured my attention the longest.
 In particular, I was again intrigued to find female ancestors represented along with the men!
-It’s an unusual aspect in Europe that seems to be more common in Austria than I’m accustomed to.
+It seems much more common in Austria than I’m accustomed to.

 After a short time here, I was off to stop two – the Tirol Panorama.
 I expected this to be similar to the panoramic painting in Salzburg, and it was, but it depicted a later form that memorialized famous battles.
 This one was of the Tirol Uprising; however, it was attached to a museum about the Tirol region and special soldiers.

 Due to not realizing it was a larger museum, I didn’t have much time set aside, but honestly, in-depth war details aren’t really my thing.
 I was happy to see the panorama, learn a little through the audio guide, see the view for myself and be on my way.
 I spent an hour here, but 90 minutes to 2 hours are probably needed to do the whole thing.
 I could have taken a little longer, but I wanted lunch!

 When I passed a Thai place and saw them chopping fresh vegetables, I was in!
 The food was ok, but I’m beginning to understand why the French don’t like spicy – when the dominate flavors of your food are salty and spicy, it’s not the greatest; however, I was thrilled to have a heap of veggies!
 I’m sure Austrians eat vegetables, I just couldn’t seem to find any that weren’t just a salad (or lettuce and tomato on a sandwich).
 I’ve been seriously spoiled by French food, where I now eat more veggies regularly than ever before in my life.